cityofaustin/Residential-Permitting/_content/residential-toolkit/can-i-get-a-permit.md

 2. Click on the link in the email to complete your profile.
 You can also copy and paste the link into your browser, then press “Enter” on your keyboard.
 The link will take you back to the Austin Build + Connect page.

-3. Log In with your email, password and PIN number on the Austin Build + Connect page to access your profile.
+3. Log In with your email, password and PIN number on [Austin Build + Connect](https://abc.austintexas.gov/web/permit/public-search-other) to access your profile.

-4. You will see several navigation links on the left side of the Austin Build + Connect page.
+4. You will see several navigation links on the left side of the [Austin Build + Connect](https://abc.austintexas.gov/web/permit/public-search-other) page.
 Your permit information will automatically appear on the center of the page under “My Permits”.
 If your permit is not found, you will see the following information:

 5. Follow the instructions to find your permit.